Like a lot of women, I used to think periods were gross. Dirty. Embarrassing. Shameful. I hated getting it, and I hated anyone knowing I was on it.

 But if you’re not so worried or you want a more colourful experience, go ahead and pick a heavier day.
 Whatever’s right for you.

-Keep some tissues or an extra towel handy for a quick wipe down as well.
+Keep an extra towel handy for a quick wipe down too.
 Or head straight to the shower afterwards as a nice way to unwind and clean up together.

 Pro-tip: I bought a waterproof mattress protector a few years back, and it’s one of the best sex purchases I’ve ever made.
 I often bleed a little during sex (another post for another time) so this has been a game-changer.
 On those occasions where there’s been some unexpected blood or we’ve rolled off the towel, I haven’t had to worry about staining the mattress. #winning